Tommy Jones (bowler): 2021 season

 Jones made no televised finals during the 2021 season, only the second time in his career this had occurred, following the 2011–12 season.

 2022 season

 Based on points earned during the first 13 events of the 2022 season, including televised finals appearances in three of the five majors, Jones earned the #6 seed for the PBA Tour Playoffs.
 He eliminated Kyle Sherman in the Round of 16, Jesper Svensson in the quarterfinals and A. J. Johnson in the semifinals to earn the right to face #9 seed and defending champion Kyle Troup in the finals.
 Jones was defeated by Troup, three games to one, earning a $50,000 runner-up prize.
 Despite no titles, Jones cashed $170,475 in 2022 events, his highest total since the 2005–06 season.

+2023 season

+Jones made only one championship round appearance in 2023, and did not win a title.